viggy28/viggy28.dev/content/post/hosting-a-simple-website.md

 title: "How to host a simple static website"
 ---

-# We all at some point in time thought about having a personal website.
+### We all at some point in time thought about having a personal website.
 It may be for writing about your travel trips, posting pictures of food that you cooked or ranting about the tech which you don't like.
 I will leave the reason to you

 ## Step1: Buying a domain

-[this] (<https://viggy28.dev>) websites domain name is **viggy28.dev**.
+[This] (<https://viggy28.dev>) websites domain name is **viggy28.dev**.
 You want a human friendly name, so that your friends, family and rest of the internet can reach your website.

 You might've heard [GoDaddy] (<https://godaddy.com>).
 One of the famous ones.
 I personally use [Namecheap] (<https://namecheap.com>).
 I found their customer support much better than GoDaddy's.